status-im/help.status.im/docs/en/your-profile-and-preferences/customize-community-and-channel-notifications.md

     1. On the same pop-up menu, verify **Global mentions** is set to **Send alerts**.
 If it is not, then select **Global mentions** > **Send Alerts**.
     1. Click **Done**.

-## Set the same settings for all community message types
+## Set the same notification setting for all messages in a community.

-Currently, you can only set the same settings for all community types using Status mobile.
+Currently, you can only set the same settings for all community message types using Status mobile.

 === "Mobile"